ptrNine/hash-collision-analyzer/README.md

 );
 ```

-If hash function calculate checksums with size larger then 8 bytes then it should returns structure with defined
-`ostream operator <<` and `operator <`:
+Hash functions that compute values larger than 8 bytes can be added by this way:

 ```c++
 class Checksum128 {